Nits02/Analytics-Ashram/01_problem_statement/01_problem_statement.md

 Ultimately, this solution advances **climate resilience**, **public health equity**, and **data-driven governance**—delivering on the social impact mission of this hackathon.

 ---

+---

+<sub>Built with ❤️ and Databricks by Team Analytics Ashram — May 2025</sub>